khouston22/seticore2/BRANCH_INFO.md

 ## sc1

 Add modifications to spectrogram normalization, threshold setting, and SNR estimates of detections.
 Uses baseline Taylor-tree GPU code.
+Switch NEW_NORM defined to allow comparison between new and old normalization methods.

 ## sc2